 The Northwest Gender Alliance has for many years provided a Speakers Bureau to educate various churches, organizations, and school groups.

-With our Trans 101 class, a panel of two or more members will begin with a description of their life experiences.
+With our Gender 101 class, a panel of two or more members will begin with a description of their life experiences.
 Then the audience is usually allowed time to ask questions and open a dialog on transgender acceptance.

 Our Trans 201 class focuses more attention on how to interact with trans people in the work place.
 A class will be divided into groups of five or six and are assigned to discuss how to handle the needs of a new employee who is transgender and how to deal with other employees who have difficulty with accepting a transgender co-worker.
 The focus is on education, realization and conflict prevention and resolution.